-- 351 Investigations in Genetics and Development.
-S. Laboratory studies of genetic and developmental phenomena of selected organisms.
-Offered for last time in 1982-83.
-Prerequisite: 221.
-Staff. - 352 Investigations in Ecology.
-S. Laboratory and field studies of biological populations and communities.
+- 352 Investigations in Ecology.
+F. Laboratory and field studies of biological populations and communities.
 Prerequisites: 222; Chemistry 113 or 104.
 Mr. A. Gebben, Mr. R. Van Dragt. - 353 Investigations in Cell Biology.
 S. Laboratory studies with discussions of cellular, organelle, and molecular topics in cell biology including the techniques for preparing and observing materials for studies of structure and function.
-Prerequisites: 201 and 202 or 221; Chemistry 114, 253 or 301.
-Staff.
+Prerequisites: 201